johnnyhyu/DQN/README.md

 # DQN
-DQN achieving score of ~193 on CartPole.
+DQN achieving 10-episode average score of ~200 on CartPole.
 Not optimized and doesn't process in parallel, but it learns!